The Fugitive Kind (song)

-"The Fugitive Kind" is the debut single by Australian rock band Mondo Rock, released in September 1978.
+"The Fugitive Kind" is the debut single by Australian rock band Mondo Rock.
+It was released in September 1978.
 It peaked at number 49 on the Kent Music Report.
 The song appears as a bonus track for Mondo Rock's debut studio album Primal Park.

+Reception

+Dennis Atkins in RAM said, "It's got an infectious hook line and some fancy pop riffs, especially from Slavich's piano."